 Pure Effect Ultra 3-Stage Water Filter

 So which one is best?
 I personally use and recommend the Pure Effect Ultra 3-Stage water filter.
-My husband and I bought one a few years ago and are STILL using it because it’s working great for us.
+I bought one a few years ago and am STILL using it because it’s so amazing.
+It’s low-maintenance and doesn’t take up counter space.

 - It filters out more contaminants than the other types of filters, without removing beneficial minerals (go here to see a full list of what it filters out)

-- It sits on your countertop and attaches directly to your faucet (they also make a unit that can go under your counter)
+- It sits on your countertop and attaches directly to your faucet (they also make a unit that can go under your counter or a kit to convert it to under-counter)

 - It’s easy to set up and requires minimal maintenance (cartridges need to be replaced every 6-12 months depending on usage)